Tayebwa-ian/Harvest_Harbor/README.md

 # Harvest Harbor
 Harvest harbor is a tech tool aimed at bridging the gap between farm produce and consumers especially in Africa.
 Ultimately, the goal is to minimize wastage of farm produce and provide a platform to swiftly access affordable quality Agric products
 ## Run app with Development Database
+Create a development database from the sql script in the project directory

 ```
 HH_ENV=dev HH_MYSQL_USER=hh_dev HH_MYSQL_PWD=hh_dev_pwd HH_MYSQL_HOST=localhost HH_MYSQL_DB=hh_dev_db python3 -m api.app
 ```